sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 Effect size
 -----------

-The most commonly used measure of effect size for a *t*-test is **Cohen’s d** (`Cohen, 1988 <../Other/References.html#cohen-1988>`__\ ).
+The most commonly used measure of effect size for a *t*-test is **Cohen’s d** (:ref:`Cohen, 1988 <Cohen_1988>`).
 It’s a very simple measure in principle, with quite a few wrinkles when you start digging into the details.
 Cohen himself defined it primarily in the context of an independent samples *t*-test, specifically the Student test.
 In that context, a natural way of defining the effect size is to divide the difference between the means by an estimate of the standard deviation.
 In other words, we’re looking to calculate *something* along the lines of this:

 | d = (mean 1 - mean 2) / std. dev.

 and he suggested a rough guide for interpreting *d* in :numref:`tab-cohensdinterpretation`.
 You’d think that this would be pretty unambiguous, but it’s not.
 This is largely because Cohen wasn’t too specific on what he thought should be used as the measure of the standard deviation (in his defence he was trying to make a broader point in his book, not nitpick about tiny details).
-As discussed by `McGrath and Meyer (2006) <../Other/References.html#mcgrath-2006>`__, there are several different versions in common usage, and each author tends to adopt slightly different notation.
+As discussed by :ref:`McGrath and Meyer (2006)
+<Mcgrath_2006>`, there are several different versions in common usage, and
+each author tends to adopt slightly different notation.
 For the sake of simplicity (as opposed to accuracy), I’ll use *d* to refer to any statistic that you calculate from the sample, and use δ to refer to a theoretical population effect.
 Obviously, that does mean that there are several different things all called *d*.

 My suspicion is that the only time that you would want Cohen’s *d* is when you’re running a *t*-test, and jamovi has an option to calculate the effect size for all the different flavours of *t*-test it provides.

 .. table::
    A (very) rough guide to interpreting Cohen’s *d*.
 My personal recommendation